ebonnal/streamable/reddit.md

 ```

 # Target Audience
-As a Data Engineer in a startup I found it particularly useful when I had to develop Extract-Transform-Load custom scripts in an easy-to-read way.
+As a Data Engineer in a startup I found it especially useful when I had to develop Extract-Transform-Load custom scripts in an easy-to-read way.

 Here is a toy example (that you can copy-paste and run) that creates a CSV file containing all 67 quadrupeds from the 1st, 2nd, and 3rd generations of Pokémons (kudos to [PokéAPI](https://pokeapi.co/)):
 ```python